The Sovereign SDK Book

 The ModuleInfo

-module has a unique ID and stores its state under a unique prefix
+module system.
+Each module has a unique ID and stores its state under a unique

 #![allow(unused)] fn main() { pub trait ModuleInfo { /// Returns id of the module. fn id(&self) -> &ModuleId; /// Returns the prefix where module state is stored. fn prefix(&self) -> ModulePrefix; /// Returns addresses of all the other modules this module is dependent on fn dependencies(&self) -> Vec<&ModuleId>; } }